purpledb/purple/README.md

 ## Future directions

 In the future, I imagine Strato acting as an abstraction layer over lots of different data systems, exposing a powerful interface that covers the overwhelming majority of data use cases without exposing the system internals of any of those systems.
+This would entail:

+* Making the current data interfaces more sophisticated and capable of covering a wider range of use cases
+* Adding new interfaces, such as a timeseries interface, a simple graph interface, etc.
+* Providing a relational interface that supports a subset of SQL (SQLite would likely suffice for this)
+* Providing optional pluggable backends behind Strato (e.g. using Redis for caching, Elasticsearch for search)
+* Providing a message queue/pub-sub interface, eliminating the need for a Kafka/Pulsar/RabbitMQ/etc. client